soulprogrammer01/atom/README.md

-hii saemeksha here a frontend developer
+Hello there ,I'm sameeksha a frontend developer.